 Rebuilding teams also treat these games like their “World Series” later in the year, so you can easily pick up some units betting on them late in the season.

-Shop for the best lines
+Shop for the best baseball run line

 Make sure you use more than one sportsbook.
 Open multiple accounts at several different sportsbooks so you can shop for the best line.